fayolamenezes/marks-scrape/README.md

 ---

 3. **Download ChromeDriver**
-- Check your Chrome version.
+- Check your current Google Chrome version (go to chrome://settings/help).
-- Download the matching ChromeDriver from: https://sites.google.com/chromium.org/driver/
+- Visit the official Chrome to download the matching ChromeDriver from: https://googlechromelabs.github.io/chrome-for-testing/#stable
+- Extract the chromedriver.exe file.
-- Place the chromedriver executable in the project folder or add it to your system PATH.
+- Place it in the project folder or add its location to your system PATH.

 4. **Setup**
    1. Open marks-scraper.py in any code editor.